 Explore Other Houston Zoo Exhibits and Facilities

 The Houston Zoo is comprised of many different exhibits and facilities.
-These include the John P. McGovern Children's Zoo, which includes a petting zoo, playground and small water play park, the Carruth Natural Encounters Building, Kipp Aquarium, Asian Elephant Habitat, Reptile House and more.
+These include the John P. McGovern Children's Zoo, which includes a petting zoo, playground and water play park, the Carruth Natural Encounters Building, Kipp Aquarium, Asian Elephant Habitat, Reptile House and more.

 Friday through Sunday during the weeks leading up to Halloween, visitors are encouraged to come to the Houston Zoo in full costume and participate in Halloween-related activities.
 Every year is slightly different, but recent years have featured temporary tattoos, mazes, pumpkin patches and trick-or-treat stations set up throughout the zoo.